Preparing for The Content Marketing Marathon

 Step 4 – The Right Tools

 Runners use sneakers and stopwatches to help them cross the finish line.
-56% of marketers use content marketing-specific technology, such as a CMS like WordPress, a curation tool such as Storybase, and marketing automation tools such as SharpSpring.
+56% of marketers use content marketing-specific technology, such as a CMS like WordPress, a curation tool like Storybase, and marketing automation tools like SharpSpring.

 Step 5 – Pace Yourself